Do expats from Hawaii still need to pay state taxes?

 1) Establish new residency

-It is important to secure a physical address in the new state.
+It is important to secure a residential address in the new state.
 Filing a Declaration of Domicile with the state is also recommended, as suggested in our domicile guides.

 2) Transfer IDs and registrations